FAQs

 The 2006 Guidelines have slightly simplified the data needs for the domestic versus international split as compared to the GPG2000.
 It is very unlikely that this change would make a significant change to the emission estimates (see section 3.6.1.3 in the Energy Volume of the 2006 Guidelines and section 2.5.1.3 in the GPG2000 for further details).

-Q25.
+Q2-3.
 Where can we find GHG emission factors for electricity use?

-A: GHG emissions from electricity use occur in the generation of the electricity.
-The emissions, per GWh produced depend on the fuels used and the efficiency of generation and transmission.
-The IPCC Guidelines enable one to estimate emissions from the fuels used to generate the electricity.
-Efficiency and mix of fuels varies dramatically from country to country so no general factors can be given, but given knowledge of the fuels used and the amount of electricity produced, suitable factors can be estimated.
+Irrespective of emissions quantification methods, a country may wish for its own purposes to regard emissions from electricity generation as caused by electricity use.
+In that case, the emissions per kWh of electricity used depend on the fuels used and the efficiency of generation and transmission.
+Efficiency and mix of fuels varies dramatically from country to country so no general factors can be given, but given knowledge of the fuels used and the amount of electricity produced or supplied to users, suitable factors can be estimated.
 Note however that there may be additional local issues to be considered (e.g. imports/ exports of electricity or impact of load on fuel mix).
+As regards estimation of GHG emissions from hydropower, see Q.2-6 below.

-Q26.
+Q2-4.
 Where can we find GHG emission factors for electricity generation?

-Q27.
+Q2-5.
 Where can we find GHG emission factors for combined cycle gas turbine (CCGT)?

 A: The IPCC Guidelines use the fuel combusted (in GJ) as the activity data in all the Energy Sector source categories.